-The explosion prompted federal officials to begin monthly "impact" inspections at problem mines throughout Appalachia in addition to routine state and federal visits.
-MSHA said last month that it has conducted 823 "impact" inspections sites and issued more than 13,000 citations since the explosion.
+The explosion prompted federal officials to begin monthly “impact” inspections at problem mines throughout the Appalachian coal region in addition to routine state and federal visits.
+MSHA said last month that it has conducted 823 “impact” inspections sites and issued more than 13,000 citations since the explosion.

 Alpha Natural Resources bought Massey for $7.1 billion in June 2012.
 Blankenship retired ahead of the merger.